Levy Tran: Career

 In 2011, Tran pursued a modeling career, and after doing commercials decided to move to Los Angeles in 2012.
 Tran then became successful in modeling as a top Asian female model.
 Tran modeled for top brands like Inked Magazine, Glass Magazine and Tattoo Life.
-She stated that her favorite tattoo on her body is her zombie tattoo because of its artistry, but partially regrets her first tattoo she got when she was 18 years old.
+She has stated that her favorite tattoo on her body is her zombie tattoo because of its artistry, but partially regrets her first tattoo she got when she was 18 years old.
 In 2012, Levy made her first television debut on MTV's Guy Code as a guest host.
 In 2013, Tran was involved in a controversial music video called "Asian Girlz" created by Day Above Ground.
-Tran quickly apologized for the music video stating: “I sincerely apologize to all who feels that I set Asian women back 50 yrs.
+Tran quickly apologized for the music video, stating: “I sincerely apologize to all who feels that I set Asian women back 50 yrs.
 I know I lost respect from a lot of ppl [sic].
 It wasn't my intention. [...]
 It was meant to be light hearted and fun.
 Satirical.
 They are sweet boys and not at all racist.
 That is all I will say.
 I'm sorry once again.”

 In 2015, Levy played the role of the race starter in Furious 7.
 She was later voted as one of the most beautiful women of the Fast & Furious franchise.
 She later went on to have appearances on the television series Jungle Justice in 2015, and later starred in the films Female Fight Squad and The Unwilling.
 Tran went on to appear in several other television series, including playing Lip's sex partner and coworker Eddie in season 8 of Shameless.
 Levy then went on to play the role of Roenick in the 2018 film The First Purge and also appeared as Trish Park in the 2018 Netflix series The Haunting of Hill House.

 Levy was cast to play operative Desiree "Desi" Nguyen in the final eight episodes for season three of MacGyver in 2019.
 Tran said that she enjoys her role as Desi, and was excited for season four.
 In June 2019, Tran was officially confirmed as a main cast member for season four of MacGyver.